 Areas of Research

 Statistical analysis of high-dimensional correlated data; longitudinal, multilevel and clustered data; validation of new instruments; risk prediction models; multivariate data; analysis of large medical data including electronic health records.

-DeVoe J, Marino M , Angier H, O'Malley J, Crawford C, Nelson C, Tillotson C, Bailey S, Gallia C, Smith J, Gold R. (2014) Expanding Medicaid for Parents Positively Affects Children's Health Insurance Coverage: Lessons from the Oregon Experiment Randomized Trial.
-In press: JAMA Peds.
+DeVoe J, Marino M, Angier H, O'Malley J, Crawford C, Nelson C, Tillotson C, Bailey S, Gallia C, Smith J, Gold R. (2015) Effect of Expanding Medicaid for Parents Positively Affects Children's Health Insurance Coverage: Lessons from the Oregon Experiment.
+JAMA Peds, 169(1):e143145.

 Marino M, Li Y, Pencina MJ, D'Agostino RB, Berkman L, Buxton O. (2014) Quantifying Cardiometabolic Risk Burden Using Modifiable Non-self-reported Risk Factors.
 American Journal of Preventive Medicine.
-47(2):131-140
+47(2):131-140.
+Full article.